 Q: What metrics should I track first?

 A: Track completion rate, drop-off points, and final conversion rate.
-Use these to identify friction and run targeted A/B tests.
+Use these to find friction and run targeted A/B tests.

 Ready to Build Your Own Tools for Free?